 Alexis is a solicitor and has practised for over 20 years.
 For over 10 years he was a partner in private practice, advising businesses on commercial law matters.
 Since 2010 Alexis has been working in-house as Group Counsel as well as Company Secretary for a number of organisations, including multi-nationals, in the pharmaceutical, manufacturing and e-commerce sectors.
 Alexis’s main focus these days is on data protection compliance.
 He is a member of the International Association of Privacy Professionals.

 Charlie is appointed as an Expert by Experience Adviser to the Board.
 Charlie had a successful life, business and career but due to a series of major breakdowns, became homeless.
-Charlie spent time sleeping rough, staying in the Nightshelter and a hostel and supported living.
-He has been a service user and worked with many of the agencies associated with homelessness.
+Charlie spent time sleeping rough before staying at the Nightshelter and then moving on to a hostel and supported living.
+He has been a service user and works with many of the agencies associated with homelessness.

-As a member of the Nightshelter Board Charlie is able to offer invaluable advice from the experience he gained whilst he was homelessness himself.
+In his role as advisor to the Board, Charlie is able to offer invaluable advice from the experience he gained whilst he was homelessness himself.
 His lived experience makes him well qualified to assist Directors in planning strategy, as well as suggesting and looking at ways in which the Nightshelter can provide the best service for all our residents.